 Highlighted Features

-1. A traditional style tempered glass thermometer containing blue food-safe liquid
+1. A traditional-style tempered glass thermometer containing blue food-safe liquid

 2. Magnified tube for easier temperature readings